 After letting it rest, slice the steak thinly against the grain.

 How to Make Strawberry Mint Salsa

 While the steak is marinating, you can whip up the strawberry mint salsa, which is also incredibly easy.

-All you need to do is mix together strawberries, red onion, chopped mint, jalapeño, and lime juice.
-Pop the bowl in the fridge while you finish the steak, so the flavors can meld together.
+Mix everything together in a medium bowl and pop the bowl in the fridge while you finish the steak, so the flavors can meld together.
 Yum.

 Now, warm your tortillas, either by placing them on a the grill pan or in the microwave.
 Divide steak evenly between the tortillas and top with strawberry mint salsa and a little bit of gorgonzola cheese.

 Yup.
 It definitely tastes like it’s still summer out there!
 But guess what?
 These flank steak tacos aren’t just for summer… You can make them any time of year!